murabi-io/markdown-gem/README.md

 ![run example](docs/run.gif)

 ## Install

+### From precompiled binaries
+Binaries are made available at every [GitHub release](https://github.com/murabi-io/markdown-gem/releases).

+The archives there contain all precompiled versions, as well as the licenses and other files.
+> When you download executable files, you'll have to ensure the shell can find them.
+An easy solution on Linux is for example to put them in /usr/local/bin.
+You may also have to set them executable using `chmod +x markdown-gem`.

 ### From crates.io
 You'll need to have the [Rust development environment](https://rustup.rs/) installed and up to date.